UPDATE TO THIS STORY: Government announces MTD ITSA to be delayed until 2026.

-I’m a landlord who is going to be over the threshold, what do I need to do after April 2024?
+I’m a landlord who is going to be over the threshold, what do I need to do after April 2026?

 From this date, you have to use MTD-approved software such as Xero or FreeAgent to make quarterly submissions.
 These submissions will need to include details of your trading or rental income, plus your expenses for the period in question.